International Applicant FAQs

 How does Ripon College define “international student?”

 Ripon College recognizes that there are many types of international students on our campus.
-While the traditional definition includes only those without U.S. citizenship, we have many groups of international students on campus.
-At Ripon, international students include non-U.S. citizens who attended high school in the U.S., non-U.S. citizens who have never been to the U.S., dual citizens, and U.S. permanent residents.
+While the traditional definition includes only those without U.S. citizenship, at Ripon international students include non-U.S. citizens who attended high school in the U.S., non-U.S. citizens who have never been to the U.S., dual citizens, and U.S. permanent residents.

 Is there someone at Ripon from my country?

 We are excited to have a diverse population of students on campus during the academic year.
-Foreign students on campus last year totalled 27 students, which accounts for 3 percent of our campus population.
-Our students come from Myanmar, China, Kenya, Vietnam, Ethiopia, Australia, Nepal, Indonesia, Togo, Congo, Mexico, Canada, Philippines and South Korea.
+Foreign students account for about 3 percent of our campus population.
+Our students have come from Myanmar, China, Kenya, Vietnam, Ethiopia, Australia, Nepal, Indonesia, Togo, Congo, Mexico, Canada, Philippines and South Korea.
 We welcome your culture and your background to our campus and believe you will find a home away from home at Ripon College.